 This is a nasty, barren stretch with no greenery anywhere.
 There is room on western side of tracks (adjacent to recently demolished Tontine factory) to plant trees.
-I have tried planting some natives on the east side of tracks in the small space between tracks and the bike path (see photo below - bit like small areas planted at Anstey station) but this area is very exposed and the soil either very, very clay or quite gravel-like.
+We've tried planting some natives on the east side of tracks in the small space between tracks and the bike path (see photo below - bit like small areas planted at Anstey station) but this area is very exposed and the soil either very, very clay or quite gravel-like.
 Some soil and structure improvement would be needed.

 Many other small native shrubs planted this winter (2016) have died - either from getting too bogged in all the rain we've had - or because they may have been sprayed by maintenance staff from Metro, council or other?
-I'm not sure what could be done along here and wonder whether vines over arches / framework might be feasible, or planter boxes.
+Not sure what could be done along here and wonder whether vines over arches / framework might be feasible, or planter boxes.
 If your house backs onto the path here, get in touch!

 4B) Ararat Ave, Coburg North (from Spry St to Shorts Rd)

-I've tended to rip out the couch, then put cardboard down, then used mulch from council mulch depot in Hadfield - then punched holes trough the cardboard for the plants.
+We've tended to rip out the couch, then put cardboard down, then used mulch from council mulch depot in Hadfield - then punched holes trough the cardboard for the plants.
 This seems to have helped keep the weeds / couch grass under control.
 A neighbour has also planted further north along the street.
 I've used tyres, initially to stop people parking on the plants (!) but I find they also help protect young plants from wind and extreme heat.